-My name is Chaya Ocampo Go (吳綺霞), a transnational Filipina scholar whose work is a commitment to life and resurgence in ravaged ecologies-communities at the front lines of disasters.
+My name is Chaya Ocampo Go (吳綺霞), a transnational Filipina scholar whose work is a commitment to life and resurgence in ravaged ecologies-communities at the front lines of disasters and climate change.

-I am currently a PhD candidate at York University in Tkaronto (“where trees stand in water”).
-The research I am working on today is a feminist political ecology of disaster response in the Philippines, supported by the Ontario Trillium Scholarship and a 2018 Doctoral Research Award from the International Development Research Centre.
+I received my PhD in Critical Human Geography from the Faculty of Environmental & Urban Change at York University, Toronto, Canada.
+My doctoral research is a feminist political ecology of disaster response in the Philippines, supported by the Ontario Trillium Scholarship and the 2018 Doctoral Research Award from the International Development Research Centre.

-To nourish spirituality in my engagement with social-climate justice, I practice with local sanghas in the tradition taught by my teacher, Zen Master and peace activist, Thich Nhat Hanh.
+To nourish spirituality in my work for social-ecological-climate justice, I train in mindfulness practices in the tradition taught by Zen Master Thich Nhat Hanh.